 Trying out a new, delicious recipe.
 Snacking on Purdy’s chocolate hedgehogs while getting lost in an audio book.
 Applying henna and allowing your hands to be free to absorb the natural dye.
 Tackling an outdoor DIY project.
 Participating in an all-day gaming marathon.
 Working out and indulging in an at-home manicure.
 Exploring the hidden gems in your city.
 Spending quality time with loved ones.
 Snuggling your partner, your kids, your dog.

 For most of us, a Friday morning looks nothing like this.
-But for the team at Rock & Bloom, where the second Friday of every month is Recharage Day, this is our reality.
+But for the team at Rock & Bloom, where every second Friday is Recharage Day, this is our reality.

 Rock & Bloom welcomes Recharge Day